San Remo Bridge: The Gateway to Phillip Island

 Things to Do Around San Remo Bridge

-• Try Your Hand at Fishing
+Try Your Hand at Fishing

-• Enjoy the Food
+Enjoy the Delicious Food

-• Explore the Culture
+Explore the Town’s Culture And History

-• Soak Up the Views
+Soak Up the Views

-See the Pelicans
+See The Pelicans

 One of the best attractions in San Remo is its daily Pelican Feeding!
 Head to the town’s shore at noon, and join in with the area’s fishermen as they feed the local pelicans.
 This feeding tradition has been a daily occurrence for years and allows visitors to get up close to the pelicans as they enjoy their lunch for the day!